jcmturner/vault-secret-id-receiver/README.md

 ```

 #### Posting the Secret ID
-The secret ID should be posted in wrapped form by posting the following to the ``ReceivePort``.
+The secret ID should be posted by another process to the ``ReceivePort``.
+The secret ID needs to be wrapped and is posted in a json payload as below:
 ```json
 {
   "secret_id": "wrapped-secret-id-string"